 This is a recent view from the entrance of the Joseph Whidbey State Park on Whidbey Island, Washington.
 The houses line what the locals affectionately call Sunset Beach.
 While I frequently take sunset photos from this area, I like to capture the light from the rising sun as well.

 It has been down into the teens these last few nights so all water outside has frozen.
 I was surprised to see this piece of ice from a round, flat container.
 I don't think I've ever seen this "shark fin" phenomenon before.
 I have no idea what caused it.
+Here is a close up of the frozen bubbles.
+I know, but things like this fascinate me.

 This is a recent morning view from the end of Dock Street in Oak Harbor, Whidbey Island.
 The masts of the sail boats in the Oak Harbor Marina are just beginning to catch the sunlight.